-If you’re looking for simple front yard landscaping ideas and ways to improve your home’s curb appeal, you’re in luck.
+If you’re looking for simple front yard curb appeal ideas and ways to improve your home’s curb appeal, you’re in luck.
 I’ve rounded up some of the best easy ways to do just that!

-There are so many reasons why you would want to improve the curb appeal for your home.
+There are so many reasons why you would want to improve the curb appeal of your home.
 Not only will you fall in love with your home all over again every time you get home, but curb appeal is very important if you are thinking about selling your home.
-In fact, 99% of Realtors will tell you that curb appeal is very important when attracting a buyer, according to this study.
+In fact, 99% of real estate agents will tell you that curb appeal is very important when attracting potential buyers, according to this study.

 Related – Other Posts About Outdoors and Simple Front Yard Landscaping:

 - Colorful Upcycled Chair Bench For Your Backyard

 - 12 Farmhouse Wreaths for your Front Door

 - Check out this transformation we made on our first fixer upper’s exterior

 - DIY Raised Garden Beds Using Cedar Boards

 This simple front yard landscaping post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.